Indigenous Culture, Shamanism and Mother Earth

 -Shaman Abuelo Bolivar (1928-2016) Indigenous Sovereign

 Ekōbius (eek-oh bee us) is a sustainable development cooperative, intentional community, ecovillage and survival training center promoting simple living, self-sufficiency, permaculture, ecosystem restoration, reforestation, agroforestry, biodiversity and indigenous self-determination.
-We began a new of community development interest program for 2017-2018, we offer a campground and lodge for visitors and new members.
+We began a new of community development interest program in September 2021, we offer a campground, kitchen and lodge for visitors and new members.

 Our organization is a non-religious, non-governmental, non-state and non-political cooperative foundation of independent stakeholders active in protecting the rights of native indigenous peoples and living in balance with nature while specializing in non-wood forest production of coffee, chocolate, cupuaçu, liquors, medicinal extracts, essential oils and traditional plant medicine.

-Our property is ideal for a wide variety of uses especially ecological development projects all members are collective owners and investors.
-We began an agroforestry program recently that involves ethnobotanicals and a natural zone arboretum.
+Our property is ideal for a wide variety of uses especially ecological development projects where all members are potentially collective owners and investors.
+We began an agroforestry program recently that involves ethnobotanicals and are planning to build aquaculture installations once we can import an electric backhoe for public works department of the greater community.

 Located at the End of the Road in Venezuela

 Visitors can plan and coordinate activities as well as use our village for research expeditions.
-We offer camping, hammocks, and a hostel room for visitors starting at $13 per day including two traditional basic meals.
-We have our own non-state indigenous guides that are willing to provide trail blazing, porter and trekking experience for less than $30 per day for three guides (including food and porters) to nearly any remote natural monument or biosphere area for students and researchers.
+We offer camping, hammocks, or a hostel room for self-guided visitors starting at $10 per day for one month up to $50 per day for a four day planned visit.
+We have our own unregistered non-state indigenous guides that are willing to provide trail blazing, porter and trekking experience for less than $30 per day for three guides (including food and porters) to nearly any remote natural monument or biosphere area for students and researchers.
+Trips can be organized that take 10 to 30 days to complete, it takes about 100 days to transverse Venezuela going East from Ekobius.

 Through WorkAway, HelpX, Patreon, GivingWay and several others we offer special complete programs involving work exchange (4 hours daily) for volunteers and offer low-priced researcher visits including food and amenities.
 All volunteers and program participants must register as global non-state citizens online or sign a hold-harmless waiver upon arrival.
-We have two members that are medical professionals (one doctor and a paramedic) in the event of emergency.
+We have two members living nearby that are medical professionals (one doctor and a paramedic) in the event of emergency.
+There is treatment for malaria in both Venezuela and Colombia.

 A Working Cooperative